Cortalix Nanobody Pipeline

 When targeting fibrogenesis, one targets the pathogenic cells of the active disease itself.
 Irrespective of the amounts of deposited collagen in the fibrotic organ and how fast it will disappear.

-This is the area where Cortalix, as a fibrogenesis targeting company, has made fast progress in developing tracers for these specific membrane receptors, reflecting fibrosis activity.
+This is the area where Cortalix has made fast progress in developing tracers for these specific membrane receptors, reflecting fibrosis activity.

 CTX001

-Importantly, CTX001 is not a monospecific construct: alongside the PDGFRB-binding nanobody, it incorporates a second, non-disclosed nanobody to enhance target specificity, imaging contrast, and therapeutic selectivity.
-This bispecific format reflects Cortalix’s broader strategy to engineer next-generation nanobody constructs with improved functional performance.
+At its core, CTX001 combines a PDGFRB-binding nanobody with a second, non-disclosed nanobody, engineered to enhance target specificity and increase avidity.
+This bispecific format reflects Cortalix’s broader strategy to engineer next-generation VHH constructs with improved functional performance.

 CTX001 has been optimized for use in both molecular imaging and targeted radiotherapy.
 Its imaging version is conjugated to a NOTA chelator for 68-Ga-based PET imaging, enabling precise detection of fibrotic and tumor-associated PDGFRB expression.
-A fluorine-18–labeled variant is also under development to support wider clinical adoption.
+A fluorine-18-labeled variant can also be provided to support wider clinical adoption.

-For therapeutic purposes, CTX001 is being developed as a 177-Lu-DOTA-labeled ImmunoRadiotherapy agent, with an initial focus on metastatic colorectal cancer, where targeting the PDGFRB-rich tumor stroma may offer new opportunities for microenvironment-directed treatment.
+For therapeutic use, CTX001 is developed as a trispecific VHH construct: the two target-binding nanobodies are combined with an AlbuFlexTM albumin-binding domain to extend circulation time and optimize its pharmacokinetic profile.
+This 177-Lu- or 225-Ac-DOTA-labeled ImmunoRadiotherapy agent has an initial focus on metastatic colorectal cancer, where targeting the PDGFRB-rich tumor stroma may offer new opportunities for microenvironment-directed treatment.

 BOT5035 (Thorascan®) was a first-generation diagnostic imaging agent based on a dimeric bicyclic peptide targeting the PDGF-β receptor.
 In its original format, BOT5035 was conjugated to a NOTA chelator for Gallium-68 PET imaging, with a fluorine-18 version also under development.
 The compound was evaluated for disease monitoring in cardiac fibrosis (including HFpEF and atrial fibrillation), pulmonary fibrosis (ILD and IPF), and liver fibrosis.